Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

 independently can save computational work as compared with trying to solve the entire model at once.
 Thus, it can be very useful to know the communities that exist in a model.

-The manner in which the graph of nodes and edges is constructed from the model directly affects the Louvain community detection.
+The manner in which the graph of nodes and edges is constructed from the model directly affects the community detection.
 Thus, this package provides the user with a lot of control over the construction of the graph.
-The various user-specified parameters used to construct the graph are shown below.
+The parameters of this function that are used for this graph construction and subsequent community detection are shown below.

     `detect_communities(model[, type_of_community_map, with_objective, weighted_graph, random_seed])`

 The main graph features the user can specify are the type of community map, whether the graph is weighted or unweighted, and whether the objective function(s) is included in the graph generation.
-Below, the significance and reasoning behind including each of these options is explained in greater depth.
+Below, the significance and reasoning behind including each of these options are explained in greater depth.

-Type of community map
+Type of Community Map
     In this package's main function (detect_communities), the user can select 'b', 'c', or 'v' as an input for the 'type_of_community_map' argument, and these result in a community map based on a bipartite graph, a constraint node graph, or a variable node graph (respectively).